This process began with a question,

 That was my first encounter with what I now call unbecoming.

-Old patterns returned, as they do.
-I found myself back inside structure again—earning my clinical license, working closely with clients.
-After sitting with people in their most unguarded moments, the larger pattern became impossible to ignore.
+Over time, as I sat with clients in their most unguarded moments, the larger pattern became impossible to ignore.
 The same exhaustion.
 The same relentless effort.
 The same belief that something essential had gone missing and needed to be recovered through work.

-It was what happens when the human condition is treated as a problem and worth is tied to performance.
+It was what happens when the human condition is treated as a problem, and when the weight of what we were asked to carry gets mistaken for a personal defect.

 What if nothing essential is missing?